-Booking a music festival gig is one of the most effective ways to grow your fanbase and grab the attention of industry tastemakers.
-Earning a coveted slot on a festival lineup is a key indicator that you’re not only an extremely talented musician, but that you’re also serious about putting in the work to take your music career to the next level.
+Playing at a music festival is one of the surest ways to grow your fan base and gain the attention of industry tastemakers.
+Earning a coveted slot on a festival lineup is a key indicator that you’re not only an extremely talented musician, but that you’re also serious about promoting your music career and seeing your fanbase grow.

 Most festival artistic directors start their planning by securing their headliners.
 Then they start to fill the other slots with up-and-coming talent, often including musicians who are just starting to gain a following and who are actively promoting their new projects.
 A common part of festival culture is that people in the audience will discover new artists and follow projects they didn’t previously know about.

-Playing a music festival is a great way to gain exposure.
+Playing a music festival is an excellent way to gain exposure.
 Because of this, there’s a lot of competition for festival slots that are open to independent bands.
 To stand a chance of getting a spot, your live show must be memorable.
-To get your show where it needs to be, play live shows regularly to improve your chops and stage presence.
+Get your live show to where it needs to be by regularly playing gigs to improve your chops, stage presence, and set lists.

 When you apply to a festival, you’re not just selling your music or yourself — it’s really your live show that interests festival promoters.
 Having a captivating live show conveys your power as a performer, confirming your ability to hold the attention of an audience.
 These qualities stand out to artistic directors, and help to determine which performers get booked at music festivals.

-Along with this, focus on networking with local promoters, talent buyers, and fellow musicians while you gain experience playing shows and growing your local fanbase.
-The music industry is small, especially if you’re active in your local scene.
-If you consistently put yourself out there as a professional act with a great live show, word will get around, and you’ll have a better chance of being seen by a talent booker and selected when you apply to festivals.
+Focus on networking with local promoters, talent buyers, and fellow musicians while you gain experience playing shows, honing your stagecraft, and growing your local fanbase.
+The music industry is tightly interconnected, especially if you’re active in your local music scene.
+If you consistently put yourself out there as a professional act with a great live show, word will get around and you’ll have a better chance of being seen by a talent booker and selected when you apply to festivals.

 Catch the attention of festival bookers with a professional digital press kit on your own Bandzoogle website.
 Try Bandzoogle now!

 Playing your show live will help inform your next steps when it comes to applying to music festivals.
-With a bit of perspective, you’ll be better able to hone in on the festivals that might be a good fit for your band.
+With a bit of perspective, you’ll be better able to determine which festivals might be a good fit for your band.

-While it may seem like applying to every festival that’s accepting submissions will increase your chances of getting booked, being selective is a much better approach.
+While you might initially think that applying to every festival that’s accepting submissions will increase your chances of getting booked, being selective is a much better approach.
 Value the promoter’s time; be realistic about whether your music is suitable for their festival’s style, and whether your band is ready for a festival draw.

-Start your research several months in advance, and target festivals that are likely to book your genre of music.
-Find out where bands similar to yours have performed, and search festival directories for opportunities.
+Start your research into potential festivals many months in advance, and target only ones that are likely to book your genre of music.
+Find out where bands similar to yours have performed, and search festival directories for application opportunities.

-Once you find a few festivals that seem promising, do some digging into their artist lineups from the last few years to see which indie acts have been selected in the last couple of years.
-Are they based in the same area as the festival with a solid local draw?
+Once you’ve assembled a list of a few festivals that seem promising for your project, do some digging into their artist lineups from the last few years to see which indie acts have been selected.
+Then do some digging into the acts themselves: are the artists based in the same area as the festival?
+Do they have a solid local draw?
 How strong is their social media presence?
 Have they gotten press mentions?
 Do they have a professional press kit available?
 Are they represented by an indie or major label, or are they completely DIY?

-Try to identify any trends among previously selected bands for your target festivals, and see how your band stacks up in comparison to help determine if it makes sense to submit an application.
+Try to identify any trends among the bands previously selected by your target festivals for slots in their programming.
+See how your band stacks up in comparison to help determine if it makes sense to submit an application.

 Use a spreadsheet or artist management software to stay organized and track progress on your target festival submissions.
-For each festival you’re interested in, include information such as:
+For each festival that seems like a good fit for you, track information such as:

 - Festival name